Statistical Methods for Contemporary Clinical Trials

 When evaluating the effect of a treatment in a clinical trial, different questions can be addressed.
 For example, does the treatment work when it is received as prescribed?, or does the treatment work regardless of whether all is received?
 The answers to these questions may lead to different conclusions on treatment benefit.
 It is therefore important to have a clear understanding of exactly what treatment effect a trial intends to demonstrate, referred to as the ‘estimand’.
 Trial design, conduct and analysis can then be aligned to address this.
 There is a need to implement the estimand framework introduced in the ICH E9 (R1) addendum across clinical trial units.

-We are reviewing current practice on using estimands in trials and have developed a workshop for clinical trial statisticians and clinicians on the implementation of the framework, supported by the MRC NIHR TMRP.
-The aim is to show trialists how to use the estimand framework by providing implementation tools.
+Our aim is to show trialists how to use the estimand framework by providing implementation tools.
 This to increase uptake of the framework, to ensure trials are designed and analysed to answer the questions of interest.

 How should compliance be defined in smartphone app trials?